ChedvaErblich/google-auto-complete-project/README.md

 # auto complete

-* This is a program that offers the searcher in the file tree,
-* K the "best" suggestions (predetermined score) to complete the search key according to the data in the files,
+This is a program that offers the searcher in a file tree, the k "best" suggestions (predetermined score) to complete the search key according to the data in the files,

 ## Description

-* For each such proposal we will provide the following data: the source of the "path" of the original sentence,
+For each such proposal we will provide the following data:
+* The source of the "path" of the original sentence,
+* The sentence itself
-* the sentence itself, the location of the key in relation to the sentence,
+* The location of the key in relation to the sentence,
-* and the score determined in relation to its level of suitability.
+* The score determined in relation to its level of suitability.

-* The program supports the correction of one typo: Add, replace and skip a character - for which a reduced score will be given
+The program supports the correction of one typo: Add, replace and skip a character - for which a reduced score will be given

 ## Getting Started